Pep Biel

-Pep Biel Mas Jaume (born 5 September 1996) is a Spanish professional footballer who plays as an attacking midfielder or a winger for Super League Greece club Olympiacos.
+Pep Biel Mas Jaume (born 5 September 1996) is a Spanish professional footballer who plays as an attacking midfielder and winger for Major League Soccer club Charlotte FC, on loan from Olympiacos.

-Club career
+Career

 Early career

 Biel was born in Sant Joan, Majorca, Balearic Islands, and started his career with CE Constància.
-On 16 December 2012, aged only 16, he made his first team debut by coming on as a second-half substitute in a 0–1 Segunda División B home loss against CE L'Hospitalet.
+On 16 December 2012, aged only 16, he made his first team debut by coming on as a second-half substitute in a 1–0 Segunda División B home loss against CE L'Hospitalet.

 In 2013 Biel moved to Rayo Vallecano, returning to the youth setup.
 In July 2015, after finishing his formation and having appeared rarely for the B-team, he joined CD Llosetense also in the third division.

 On 14 June 2016, Biel signed for another reserve team, RCD Mallorca B in the third division.
 On 17 August, however, he was loaned to Tercera División side AD Almudévar for the season.

 Zaragoza

 On 12 July 2017, Biel agreed to a two-year contract with Real Zaragoza, being assigned to the reserves in the division three.
-The following 19 January he made his professional debut, replacing Alberto Zapater in a 1–2 away loss against Granada CF in the Segunda División.
+The following 19 January he made his professional debut, replacing Alberto Zapater in a 2–1 away loss against Granada CF in the Segunda División.

 On 21 May 2018 Biel renewed his contract until 2022, and was definitely promoted to the first team ahead of the 2018–19 season.
 He scored his first professional goal on 12 November, netting his team's second in a 3–1 away defeat of Gimnàstic de Tarragona.

 A regular starter under new manager Víctor Fernández, Biel scored a brace in a 3–3 draw at Cádiz CF on 8 April 2019.
 He finished the season with six goals in 21 appearances, as his side avoided relegation.